Eli Roth: 2005–2007: Hostel films and Thanksgiving

+Hostel: Part II was nominated for six Spike TV Scream Awards, including best horror film and best director.
+It was on Entertainment Weeklys list of the 20 best horror films of the past 20 years.
 In March 2006, Dimension Films bought the rights to Cell by Stephen King and would produce a film to be directed by Roth.
 In 2009, King finished the screenplay, and actors John Cusack and Samuel L. Jackson joined the project; however, Roth did not direct.